OpusVL/odoo-batch-export/README.md

 ## Usage
 * Install the module, go to `Settings -> Batch Export -> Batch Export -> Create`
 * Type a model name e.g `product.template` or `sale.order.line` - and give the record any name.
+You can also use .gz compression after export by ticking `Use compression` (optional)
 * Click the export button.
 * Once complete - the csv file will be in your local exports folder (or /mnt/exports/ inside the container/server)